Continuum mechanics: Formulation of models

 For the mathematical formulation of the model, $\kappa_t(\cdot)$ is also assumed to be twice continuously differentiable, so that differential equations describing the motion may be formulated.

 Forces in a continuum

-Continuum mechanics deals with deformable bodies, as opposed to rigid bodies.
 A solid is a deformable body that possesses shear strength, sc. a solid can support shear forces (forces parallel to the material surface on which they act).
 Fluids, on the other hand, do not sustain shear forces.

-Following the classical dynamics of Newton and Euler, the motion of a material body is produced by the action of externally applied forces which are assumed to be of two kinds: surface forces $\mathbf F_C$ and body forces $\mathbf F_B$.
+Following the classical dynamics of Isaac Newton and Leonhard Euler, the motion of a material body is produced by the action of externally applied forces which are assumed to be of two kinds: surface forces $\mathbf F_C$ and body forces $\mathbf F_B$.
 Thus, the total force $\mathcal F$ applied to a body or to a portion of the body can be expressed as:

 Surface forces

 Surface forces or contact forces, expressed as force per unit area, can act either on the bounding surface of the body, as a result of mechanical contact with other bodies, or on imaginary internal surfaces that bound portions of the body, as a result of the mechanical interaction between the parts of the body to either side of the surface (Euler-Cauchy's stress principle).
 When a body is acted upon by external contact forces, internal contact forces are then transmitted from point to point inside the body to balance their action, according to Newton's third law of motion of conservation of linear momentum and angular momentum (for continuous bodies these laws are called the Euler's equations of motion).
 The internal contact forces are related to the body's deformation through constitutive equations.
 The internal contact forces may be mathematically described by how they relate to the motion of the body, independent of the body's material makeup.

 The distribution of internal contact forces throughout the volume of the body is assumed to be continuous.
 Therefore, there exists a contact force density or Cauchy traction field $\mathbf T(\mathbf n, \mathbf x, t)$ that represents this distribution in a particular configuration of the body at a given time $t\,\!$.
 It is not a vector field because it depends not only on the position $\mathbf x$ of a particular material point, but also on the local orientation of the surface element as defined by its normal vector $\mathbf n$.